vbrusca/JsonPL/README.md

 # JsonPL Version 0.5.1 - The Json Programming Language

+JsonPL is a new programming language I created to explore web based distributed programming, 4th level programming languages, and JSON as a core part of a programming language's syntax and grammar.
 JsonPL is good for the following:

 1. Learning about programming languages: Because JSON is a structured object notation we don't have to worry about lexers, tokeners, etc., we can work directly with the loaded object structure simplifying the logic one has to learn to understand what the code is doing.
 2. Cross platform code examples: There are interpreters written in 3 languages currently, with a fourth on the way.
 This gives you a great source of cross-platform coding examples and how to overcome inherent differences in programming languages to maintain a ubiquitous code base.